 Romans 10:13 “For whoever will call upon the name of the Lord will be saved.”

 How do we call Jesus?
 Is there a communications system that connects heaven and earth?
 Yes, it’s called prayer.
 Pray to Jesus.
 Acknowledge your debt and ask Him personally for His gift of forgiveness.
 Tell Him you want to receive Him.

 But isn’t that too easy?
 Many people have said that to me.
 I like to turn it around on them … WHY SHOULD IT BE HARD?
 Does God really want us to receive His gift or not?
-If I want to give you a gift, would it make sense to offer it to you but then make it nearly impossible for you to actually receive it?
+If I want to give you a gift, would it make sense to offer it to you but then make it nearly impossible for you actually to receive it?
 Receiving a gift should be easy, and it is!!!

 If there are any reading this who realize that although they have known things about God for all their lives, they have never really known him, please call on Him today.
 Receive God’s Christmas gift this Christmas.

 O LITTLE TOWN OF BETHLEHEM How silently, how silently The wondrous gift is given So God imparts to human hearts The blessings of His heaven We hear the Christmas angels The great glad tidings tell O come to us, abide with us Our Lord Immanuel No ear may hear His coming But in this world of sin Where meek souls do receive Him still The new Christ enters inΩ

 © 2023, Midwest Christian Outreach, Inc. All rights reserved.
 Excerpts and links may be used if full and clear credit is given with specific direction to the original content.